Command options / Setting tags¶

 (JOINT_DOS = .TRUE.

 Two classes of joint density of states (JDOS) are calculated.
-The
+The result is

-result is written into jdos-mxxx-gx(-sx-sdx).dat
+written into jdos-mxxx-gx(-sx-sdx).dat

 in \(\text{THz}^{-1}\) (without

-\((2\pi)^{-1}\)) with respect to frequency in THz (without
+\((2\pi)^{-1}\)) with respect to frequency in THz (without \(2\pi\)).
+Frequency

-\(2\pi\)).
-In the file name, txxx
+the file name, txxx

 shows the temperature.
-The
+The first column is the frequency,

-the values given as follows, respectively,
+and the second and third columns are the values given as follows, respectively,

 This is an example of Si-PBEsol